-UW Huskies tipoff Pac-12 challenge series with non-conference game in 2020 against Oklahoma
+UW Huskies tip off Pac-12 challenge series with nonconference game in 2020 against Oklahoma

-Pac-12 Commissioner Larry Scott announced a Pac-12 challenge series that will feature three non-conference games against a rival league at T-Mobile Arena in Las Vegas.
+Pac-12 Commissioner Larry Scott announced a Pac-12 challenge series that will feature three nonconference games against a rival league at T-Mobile Arena in Las Vegas.
 It’s a five-year series that’ll rotate conferences and Pac-12 teams each year.

+“This is exciting,” Scott said.
+“No other conference has really done something like this.
+That makes it a creative approach.
+It’ll stay fresh.
+Every year we are playing against a new conference.
+Different teams cycling through.

+“Las Vegas is our anchor, but we’ll be playing in some of the other world-class venues around the country, giving us that geographic exposure, and I think it’s just a great solution for the Pac-12.”

 Next year the Pac-12 will face off against Big 12 in December.
-Washington plays Oklahoma, Colorado takes on TCU and Oregon goes against an opponent that will be announced at a later date.
+Washington plays Oklahoma, Colorado takes on Texas Christian and Oregon goes against an opponent that will be announced at a later date.

-Each team will participate in non-conference games in 2021 at the American Airlines Center in Dallas in 2021.
+Each team will participate in nonconference games in 2021 at the American Airlines Center in Dallas.

-Arizona, Arizona State and USC will play in the Pac-12 challenge series in 2021 in Las Vegas, with anticipated return games in New York City in 2022 against a to-be-announced opponents.
+Arizona, Arizona State and USC will play in the Pac-12 challenge series in 2021 in Las Vegas, with anticipated return games in New York City in 2022 against to-be-announced opponents.

 The Pac-12 challenge series will continue into 2023 with an anticipated finish at an OVG Arena Alliance venue in 2024.